Cynsar-Foundation/cf.api/README.md

 - **Expenses**: Track and manage foundation expenses.
 - **Board**: Track and manage Board activities.

+## File Storage

+All of the files are stored at the AWS S3, we are willing to explore the option of storing our files on the other types of decentralised file systems.

 ## Public Access

 Public users can view the data by registering for an API key.
 Get your API key [here](<API key registration link>).